Header image courtesy of Collin Armstrong (via Unsplash)

 The plot thickened later when a friend of the girl in question said her friend had actually bumped into a girl who looked exactly like herself on the platform.
 This doppelganger then jumped onto the tracks just as the train was pulling in.
 Scared out of her wits, the girl rushed out of the station but died of sudden cardiac arrest a few days later.
 Coincidence?

 On a normal afternoon in December of 1989, Chiu Yong Kee, a cha chaan teng (茶餐廳; Hong Kong-style café) in Tai Po Tin, received a phone order for four people’s worth of food to be delivered.
-Upon his arrival at the flat, the delivery boy rang the doorbell, and the door opened just a crack.
+Upon his arrival, the delivery boy rang the doorbell, and the door opened just a crack.
 Money was slipped through this gap and the person in the flat asked for the food to be placed outside.
 The staff didn’t think much of it and headed back to the restaurant.

 When the owner cashed out the register that night, he discovered a stack of “hell money” (burned by locals for the dead to use in the afterlife).
 All of the staff claimed to have nothing to do with it, but a couple of days later, there was “hell money” in the cash register again.
 Making the connection that a delivery had been made to the same apartment again that day and thinking it a tasteless prank, the furious owner said that he will deliver the food himself if another order from the same address should come through.